FabioFi/simple-react-boilerplate/README.md

 ## React Boilerplate

-It is a simple React project boilerplate, it uses Webpack, Babel, React Router and PreCSS.
+It is a simple React project boilerplate, it uses Webpack, Babel, React Router and SASS like PostCSS plugins.

 Inspired by [`create-react-app`](https://github.com/facebookincubator/create-react-app).